lynxthecat/cake-qos-simple/README.md

 1) DSCPs can be set either by LAN clients and/or by the router on upload and are restored from conntracks on download; and
 2) cake is set up on upload (wan egress) and download (ifb based on wan) and packets are tinned according to their DSCPs

+The principle of operation of cake-qos-simple is as follows:

+1) set up an intermediate functional block for use with wan ingress (ifb-wan); and
+2) mirror packets from wan ingress to ifb-wan having restored DSCPs from the conntracks
+3) optionally overwrite ECN bits on upload and/or download
+4) set up cake on wan egress (for upload) and on ifb-wan (for download)
+5) set up appropriate nftables rules

+This facilitates the optional use of the diffserv functionality in cake for improving qos when bandwidth is constrained by leveraging connection tracking (conntrack) in Linux.

+To make use of this optional diffserv functionality, DSCPs must be:
+a) written to packets on upload by LAN clients or route; and
+b) written to conntracks on upload for restoration on download

 ## Service file: 'cake-qos-simple'

-The service file 'cake-qos-simple':

-1) sets up an intermediate functional block for use with wan ingress (ifb-wan);
-2) redirects packets from wan ingress to ifb-wan having restored DSCPs from the conntracks;
-3) optionally overwrites ecn bits on upload and/or download; and
-4) sets up cake on wan egress (for upload) and on ifb-wan (for download).

-DSCPs must be:

-1) written to packets on upload by LAN clients or router (e.g. using cake-qos-simple.nft or otherwise); and
-2) written to conntracks on upload for restoration on download
+This service script:

+- writes out a default customizable config file
+- writes out a default customizable nftables file
+- creates necessary interfaces/tc calls on start/stop
+- loads/unloads the nftables rules on start/stop
+- checks the nftables rules before loading

+## config

+cake-qos-simple is configured using a simple configuraiton file kept in /root/cake-qos-simple/

-## nftables script: 'cake-qos-simple.nft'
+## nftables script 'nft.rules`

-This nftables script provides a template for classifying DSCPs in the router and storing DSCPs set on upload (wan egress) in the router of by LAN clients in conntracks for restoration on download (wan ingress).
+cake-qos-simple generated an initial default nftables script nft.rules , which provides a template for classifying DSCPs in the router and storing DSCPs set on upload (wan egress) in the router of by LAN clients in conntracks for restoration on download (wan ingress).
 This diagram is useful to understand the nftables script:

 ![image](https://user-images.githubusercontent.com/10721999/188932157-881bd4ef-e1ab-46d7-bd1b-966e78f00429.png)